zhiweigu2000/Job-finding/Machine Learning.md

 Use a sample of data and features at each split to build decision tree

-ach node is most common predictions from each model

-A kind of bagging
+Each node is most common predictions from each model, a kind of bagging

+Random subset of features: prevent important features from always being present

 Prevent overfitting of decision tree

-Reduce high variance to low variance: with majority voting

 1. What Are the Basic Assumption?